Integer Programming for Classifying Orthogonal Arrays

-Table \ref{tab:Schoen} times for ILP formulations are based on an earlier version of the Margot (2007) solver.
-This solver is built on \texttt{Bcp/stable/1.1}~and uses the LP solver \texttt{CLP1.7}; see \texttt{http://www.coin-or.org/projects/Bcp.xml}.
-We observed this solver to be more than $6$ times slower than \texttt{CPLEX12.5.1} when its isomorphism pruning utility is turned off, so the ILP-based times in Table \ref{tab:Schoen} are conservatively high.
-In spite of this, the superiority of ILP over CP at large $N$ is the trend in Table \ref{tab:Schoen}.
-We remind the reader that the caveat with Table \ref{tab:Schoen} comparisons is that they are indirect to begin with because the CP times were taken from Schoen, Eendebak and Nguyen (2010), so we did not see the need to rerun these long ILP jobs on a faster solver.
-Instead, we compiled a copy of the CP algorithm of Schoen, Eendebak and Nguyen (2010) on our system and used the resulting executable to directly address some fundamental research questions.
+The times in Table~\ref{tab:Schoen} for ILP formulations are from an earlier implementation of the B\&B with isomorphism pruning algorithm~\cite{Margot07}.
+This is built on \texttt{Bcp/stable/1.1}~and uses \texttt{CLP1.7}; see \url{https://www.coin-or.org/wordpress/coin-xml/XML/Clp.xml} for solving LP relaxations.
+We observed this implementation to be more than $6$ times slower than \texttt{CPLEX12.5.1} when its isomorphism pruning utility was turned off, so the ILP-based methods' times in Table~\ref{tab:Schoen} are conservatively high.
+In spite of this, the superiority of ILP-based methods over MCS at large $N$ is still the trend.